CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready C# code examples for every major workflow: agent creation, threading, polling, streaming, function calling, file search, Bing grounding, Azure AI Search, cleanup, and error handling.
-Code is complete with proper imports and realistic parameters.
+The skill provides fully executable, copy-paste ready C# code for every major operation: authentication, agent creation, threading, polling, streaming, function calling, file search, Bing grounding, AI search, cleanup, and error handling.
+Each code block is complete and specific with real class names and method signatures.

 3 / 3